Portugal Explorer: Porto to Algarve - 8 Days

 Olhao / Algarve

 Say goodbye to the Alentejo region and take a private transfer to Olhao in the Algarve.
-On the way, stop at a local winery where you’ll learn about the production of a local wine variety called Amphora which is made with techniques that date back to the Roman era.
-Finish the tour with a wine-paired lunch of local favourites, then continue to Olhao in time to catch an Algarve sunset.
+On the way, stop at a local winery where you’ll learn about the production of a local wine variety called Amphora, which is made with techniques that date back to the Roman era.
+Finish the tour with a wine-paired lunch of local favourites, then continue to Olhao in time to catch the sunset.
 Maybe kick back along the waterfront with a cold drink, or head out on an optional sunset boat trip through Ria Formosa Natural Park.

 Day 7